appwrite/appwrite/docs/tutorials/add-oauth2-provider.md

 Add credentials and check both a successful and a failed login (where the user rejects integration on provider page).

-You can test your OAuth provider by trying to login using the [OAuth method](https://appwrite.io/docs/auth#oauth) when integrating the Appwrite JS SDK in a demo app.
+You can test your OAuth2 provider by trying to login using the [OAuth2 method](https://appwrite.io/docs/account#createOAuth2Session) when integrating the Appwrite JS SDK in a demo app.

 Pass your new adapter name as the provider parameter.
 If login is successful, you will be redirected to your success URL parameter.
 Otherwise, you will be redirected to your failure URL.